container components to a devfile

 containercomponent to have access to the project sources, you must set the

-The sources are mounted on a location stored in the
+The sources is mounted on a location stored in the

 PROJECTS_ROOTenvironment variable that is made available in the running container of the image.
 This location defaults to